calebmsword/cpp-notes/value category.md

 this
  - prvalue
- - `this` is a pointer.
-See my discussion about `&`; the same argument can be used to argue we do not consider pointers to have identity.
+ - This is perplexing to me, I do not understand this choice from the language specification.
+I will update these notes if I ever find a satisfying justification for this decision.

 template parameters
  - non-type template parameter of lvalue reference type